Don Khon sights

 What we say:

-The Liphee waterfall is a sight so see -- a roaring collection of powerful falls spilling down at odd angles along a branch of the characteristically coffee-coloured Mekong river.
-To get here, take the first right after the French Bridge and follow the signs -- it's possible to get here on foot or by bike.
-If you haven't paid the 9,000 kip admission fee at the gate, you'll have to pay it here, but your ticket will be good for the whole day.
+The Liphi waterfall is a sight so see -- a roaring collection of powerful falls spilling down at odd angles along a branch of the characteristically coffee-coloured Mekong river.
+To get here, take the first right after the French bridge and follow the signs -- it's possible to get here on foot or by bike.
+If you haven't paid the 25,000 kip admission fee at the bridge you'll have to pay it here, but your ticket will be good for the whole day.
 A short walk down river from the waterfall is a place called the beach.
 Simply a sandy section of the river, you can have a dip here if you feel that way inclined.
 In the dry season it's a fairly poor swimming spot, but you should have more luck after the side river has filled up a bit.

 There's a road now that transects the island where the railroad used to be -- the tracks are long gone but it's still paved in golf-ball sized gravel.
 It's a long walk, and not a comfortable ride on a bike, but there's a path along the western side of the island that's much more pleasant -- both roads terminate at the southern tip of the island, near the old French port.
 A third road along the eastern side of the island is a bit of an adventure and is best tackled on a bike.
 It crosses multiple wooden bridges and cuts straight through a large forest which keeps the sun off your head for almost the entire way.
 It's a good option if you're coming from the Khone Po Soi Waterfall in the middle if the island.

-There you can hire a boat for US$5 that can carry up to three passengers out to a rock in the middle of the Mekong river.
-From there, you'll be looking across into Cambodia side, which is where the rare Irrawady dolphins make there appearance with surprising frequency.
-It would be nice to get a littler closer, but then you'd be crossing illegally into Cambodia.
+There you can hire a boat for 60,000 kip that can carry up to three passengers out to the middle of the Mekong river.
+From there, you'll be looking across into Cambodia side, which is where the rare and endangered Irrawaddy dolphins make an appearance with surprising frequency.
+It would be nice to get a little closer, but then you'd be crossing illegally into Cambodia.
 It's a shame the dolphins don't favour the Laos side of the river.
-Don't expect too much if you show up here -- the dolphins are small and they seldom come very high out of the water to take a breath, but the odds are good you will actually see one.

 Jump to a destination